JoshuaMosier/project-blog/src/posts/coin-holder.md

 </div>

 ## Conclusion
-Overall this was a fun project to turn around in just a few days and I'm pleased with the final result.
+Overall this was a fun project to turn around in just a few days and I'm pleased with the result.
 The combination of the project constraints, simulated packing, and design optimization was good practice combining my skillsets.
 I'll personally keep this in my backpack just in case I need to make change or need a spare coin for heads or tails, but I'm sure it'll be helpful to the right person.

 #### Files
 <!-- github, makerworld, step file-->